Palestinian refugees: UNRWA

-The United Nations Relief and Works Agency (UNRWA) is an organ of the United Nations created exclusively for the purpose of aiding those displaced by the Arab–Israeli conflict, with an annual budget of approximately $600 million.
+The United Nations Relief and Works Agency (UNRWA) is an organ of the United Nations established in 1949 for the purpose of aiding those displaced by the Arab–Israeli conflict.
 It defines a "Palestine refugee" as a person "whose normal place of residence was Mandatory Palestine between June 1946 and May 1948, who lost both their homes and means of livelihood as a result of the 1948 Arab–Israeli conflict".
 The Six-Day War of 1967 generated a new wave of Palestinian refugees who could not be included in the original UNRWA definition.
 From 1991, the UN General Assembly has adopted an annual resolution allowing the 1967 refugees within the UNRWA mandate.
 UNRWA aids all "those living in its area of operations who meet its working definition, who are registered with the Agency and who need assistance" and those who first became refugees as a result of the Six-Day War, regardless whether they reside in areas designated as Palestine refugee camps or in other permanent communities.

 A Palestine refugee camp is "a plot of land placed at the disposal of UNRWA by the host government to accommodate Palestine refugees and to set up facilities to cater to their needs".
 About 1.4 million of registered Palestine refugees, approximately one-third, live in the 58 UNRWA-recognised refugee camps in Jordan, Lebanon, Syria, the Gaza Strip and the West Bank.
 The UNRWA definition does not cover final status.
+UNRWA's annual budget is approximately $600 million.

 Registered descendants of UNRWA Palestine refugees, like "Nansen passport" and "Certificate of Eligibility" holders (the documents issued to those displaced by World War II) or like UNHCR refugees, inherit the same Palestine refugee status as their male parent.
 According to UNRWA, "The descendants of Palestine refugee males, including adopted children, are also eligible for registration."

 The UNHCR had counted 90,000 refugees by 2014.